lbryio/lbry.com/content/faq/how-to-publish.md

 ## My video doesn't stream in the app or on lbry.tv, what's wrong?

-The in-app and lbry.tv video player's streaming capability works best with the H264/AAC format, typically in a MP4 container but others like M4V will also work.
+The in-app and lbry.tv video player's streaming capability works best with the H264/AAC format, typically in an MP4 container but others like M4V will also work.
 Other non-streaming video types like AVI/WMV/MOV file formats are not supported by the in-app player, but they can be shared/downloaded and will play outside of the app.

 ## I shared my URL, but others can't download it.
 What's going on?